 top of page

-My work centers around two different mediums: watercolor on paper and acrylic on canvas.
-I've built my painting rhythms around being able to quickly jump into a work in progress while also being able to easily clean up my art space before my toddler runs in and eats my paint or destroys my painting (yes, both have happened).
-I may have a couple random 15 minute stretches to paint during the day and re-wetting paints like watercolor or gouache give me the flexibility I crave on a daily basis.
+For the most part, I've built my painting rhythms around being able to quickly jump into a work in progress while also being able to easily clean up my art space before my toddler runs in and eats my paint or destroys my painting (yes, both have happened).
+Re-wetting paints like watercolor and gouache give me the flexibility I crave on a daily basis, but my bread and butter, and what makes my soul happiest, is getting to work larger scale on unstretched canvas with a mixture of mediums and textures.

 Whether I'm painting for just a few minutes or for a few hours at a time, I am fully absorbed into my work.
-It's a sacred space for me to play with intuitive marks that may become a floral composition or a cathartic abstract.
+It's a sacred space for me to play with intuitive marks that may become a botanical composition or a cathartic abstract.

 I want my work to produce inspiration in peoples hearts and lives.
 When we are inspired it's often the spark that interrupts our normal pattern of thinking and moves us to the point of transformation, little or big.